Tabled in Parliament Date:

-In 2008 the Commission initiated a review of the laws governing the use of assistance animals by people with a disability.
+In 2008, following a suggestion from the Victorian Human Rights Commission, the VLRC initiated a Community Law Reform Project reviewing the laws governing the use of assistance animals by people with a disability.

-A consultation paper identified inconsistencies and gaps in the regulation of assistance animals and in the laws protecting users of assistance animals.
-The Commission received 28 submissions and consulted widely.
-The report on assistance animals was tabled in Parliament on 29 January 2009.
+Our consultation paper, published in July 2008, identified inconsistencies and gaps in the regulation of assistance animals and in the laws protecting users of assistance animals.
+Our call for submissions received 28 responses and we also consulted with a broad range of interested parties.

-The Commission recommended improving the legal protection for people with disabilities who rely on assistance animals.
+The Commission’s report, tabled in Parliament on 29 January 2009, recommended improving the legal protection for people with disabilities who rely on assistance animals.
 Amendments were suggested to the Equal Opportunity Act 1995 (Vic) and the Disability Discrimination Act 1992 (Cth) to strengthen the rights of users.
 The report also recommended establishing a simple regulatory scheme for the training, registration and identification of assistance animals.